ward/rusty-butler/README.md

 # To Do/Ideas

 - Basic query parsing should probably be centralised, always the same idea.
+- Related to that, an alias plugin sounds useful (see also the growing mess in games shortshortcut parsing)
 - `plugins.toml` should let you decide which plugins to enable.
 - Need to filter out a bunch of lesser competitions that nobody cares about.
     - Have an include and exclude list